-The distribution and sale of grocery, drug and other products purchased from suppliers or manufactured by the Company entails an inherent risk of product liability claims, product recall and the resulting adverse publicity.
+The distribution and sale of grocery, drug and other products purchased from suppliers or manufactured by the Company entails an inherent risk of product liability claims, product recalls and the resulting adverse publicity.
 Such products may contain contaminants that may be inadvertently sold by the Company.
 These contaminants may, in certain cases, result in illness, injury or death if processing at the consumer level, if applicable, does not eliminate the contaminants.
 Even an inadvertent shipment of adulterated products may be a violation of law and may lead to a product recall and/or an increased risk of exposure to product liability claims.
-There can be no assurance that such claims will not be asserted against the Company's insurance coverage may not be adequate to pay all liabilities, and the Company may not be able to continue to maintain such insurance coverage or obtain comparable insurance coverage on commercially reasonable terms.
+There can be no assurance that such claims will not be asserted against the Company or that the Company will not be obligated to perform product recalls in the future.
+If a product liability claim is successful, the Company's insurance coverage may not be adequate to pay all liabilities, and the Company may not be able to continue to maintain such insurance coverage or obtain comparable insurance coverage on commercially reasonable terms.
 If the Company does not have adequate insurance coverage or contractual indemnification available, product liability claims could have an adverse effect on the Company's ability to successfully market its products and on the Company's financial condition and results of operations.
 In addition, even if a product liability claim is not successful or is not fully pursued, the adverse publicity surrounding any assertion that the Company's products caused illness or injury could have an adverse effect on the Company's reputation with existing and potential customers and on the Company's financial condition and results of operations.